Integrating Text and Image: Determining Multimodal Document Intent in Instagram Posts: Introduction

 To better understand author intent given such meaning multiplication, we create three novel taxonomies related to the relationship between text and image and their combination/multiplication in Instagram posts, designed by modifying existing taxonomies \cite{bateman2014text, marsh2003taxonomy} from semiotics, rhetoric, and media studies.
 Our taxonomies measure the {\bf authorial intent} behind the image-caption pair and two kinds of text-image relations: the {\bf contextual relationship} between the literal meanings of the image and caption, and the {\bf semiotic relationship} between the signified meanings of the image and caption.
 We then introduce a new dataset, MDID (Multimodal Document Intent Dataset), with $1299$ Instagram posts covering a variety of topics, annotated with labels from our three taxonomies.

-Finally, we build a deep neural network based model for automatically annotating Instagram posts with the labels from each taxonomy, and show that combining text and image leads to better classification, especially when the caption and the image diverge.
+Finally, we build a deep neural network model for annotating Instagram posts with the labels from each taxonomy, and show that combining text and image leads to better classification, especially when the caption and the image diverge.
+While our goal here is to establish a computational framework for investigating multimodal meaning multiplication, in other pilot work we have begun to consider some applications, such as using intent for social media event detection and for user engagement prediction.
+Both these directions highlight the importance of the intent and semiotic structure of a social media posting in determining its influence on the social network as a whole.